 Anxiety

-From Anxiety to Achievement: Navigating Exam Stress in Teens
+From Anxiety to Achievement: Navigating Exam Stress in Teen

-Exams often bring intense pressure for students, leading to sleepless nights, restlessness, and anxiety.
-While some stress can improve focus, too much can harm both performance and well-being.
-This article about exam stress explains its causes, effects, and proven strategies to reduce exam stress in students—helping them move from anxiety to achievement.
+Exams often bring intense pressure for students, leading to sleepless nights, restlessness, and worry.
+While some stress can improve focus and motivation, too much can harm both performance and well-being.
+This article explains the causes, effects, and proven strategies to reduce exam stress in students—helping them move from anxiety to achievement

 Understanding Exam Stress